toomuchdesign/offside/README.md

 **Offside.js is currently actively mantained**.
 Any open issue, pull request, contribution, idea to make Offside.js a better tool are welcome!

 [GruntJS](http://gruntjs.com/) is used for the build process, which means **node** and **npm** are required.
-If you already have them on your machine, you can install Grunt and all build dependencies using:
+If you already have them on your machine, you can install Grunt and build dependencies using:

 ```sh
 npm install -g grunt-cli